LighthouseGames/KmLogging/README.md

     let log = KmLog(tag: "MyClass")
 }
 ```

-## Usage on JVM and JS
-JVM and JS do not have a notion of release and debug builds.
-So, if you want the `PlatformLogger` to be disabled in a "release" environment
-then you can call `Platform.setRelease(true)` on these platforms and it will disable logging after that function call if you are using the default loggers i.e. no custom configuration.
-It will be up to you to figure out the difference between a release environment and a debug environment.

 ## Usage on JVM
 You will need to include a dependency on the logging library of your choice that is compatible with SLF4J.
 See the sample app which uses `logback`.